 - Evaluation process for submissions

-- Intended workshop format (including duration, number of presentations, and planned invited talks/keynotes)
+- Intended workshop format (including duration, number of presentations/talks, planned invited talks/keynotes, etc.)

 - ACM DL post companion proceedings and/or website pre/post-proceedings